bedwards/neuralese/the_oblique_path.md

 *For reference, AI-2027 predicts: "Neuralese"—AI reasoning in high-dimensional vectors instead of text—emerges.
 Iterated distillation produces superhuman coders.
 Hundreds of thousands of AI copies run in parallel.*

-**Three radically different paths:**
+**Three paths diverging from AI-2027's focus on technical capability:**

-1. **The Union Moment** (35%): White-collar workers begin organizing.
+1. **The Union Moment** (30%): White-collar workers begin organizing.
 Tech workers, lawyers, consultants—professions that never unionized—start forming collective organizations.
 The labor movement, moribund for decades, finds new life in unexpected places.

-2. **The Platform Revolt** (35%): A coordinated campaign to boycott AI products gains traction.
+2. **The Platform Revolt** (40%): A coordinated campaign to boycott AI products gains traction.
 "Human Made" becomes a marketing label.
 Consumers signal willingness to pay premium prices for goods and services untouched by AI.
 A parallel economy begins forming.

 3. **The Mental Health Crisis** (30%): Psychiatric hospitals report unprecedented admissions.
 The combination of AI companion dependency, job loss anxiety, and social fragmentation produces a mental health emergency.
 The healthcare system buckles.